KnowThePepper

 Flavor notes: smoky and intense.

-Chocolate Bhutlah Nutrition Facts & Health Benefits
+Chocolate Bhutlah Nutrition Facts & Serving Context

 Like most superhots, the Chocolate Bhutlah delivers vitamin C in meaningful quantities - fresh hot peppers can contain more per gram than citrus fruit.
 Capsaicin, the compound responsible for the heat, has been studied for potential anti-inflammatory and metabolic effects, though the quantities consumed in cooking are modest.